I am qualified for Medicaid and Medicare, so why am I still paying a monthly premium for my Part D drug plan?

 (1) Your plan does not meet the benchmark premium.

-However, in the same situation, if you enrolled into the 2020 Humana Basic Rx Plan (PDP)
+However, in the same situation, if you enrolled in the 2021

 (2) Your Extra Help status has changed.

 If you no longer qualify

 for full Extra Help Benefits, you may be paying a higher portion of

 your Medicare Part D plan's premium - even when the Medicare Part D

 monthly Low-Income Subsidy (LIS) premium.

 Using the same above example of the New Jersey 2021

 Medicare Part D plan that has a $33.60 premium, you would pay a $0